aws-samples/experimental-programmatic-access-ccft/README.md

 ### Troubleshooting
 - By default, the retention period for the Lambda function log groups are set to 1 day.
 You can change the `RetentionInDays` parameter in the [SAM template](./MultiAccountApplication/template.yaml).
 - For further trouble shooting, enable [logging on the state machine](https://docs.aws.amazon.com/step-functions/latest/dg/cw-logs.html).
-- If you are running the application with a high number of accounts, you might run into Lambda concurrency issues.
-For this, check CloudWatch logs for `Lambda.TooManyRequestsException`.
-To fix, check the [concurrency limit](https://docs.aws.amazon.com/lambda/latest/dg/lambda-concurrency.html) of your account and Lambda function (this is by default 1.000 concurrent executions across all functions in a region), and set the Map state [`MaxConcurrency` parameter](https://docs.aws.amazon.com/step-functions/latest/dg/state-map-distributed.html) accordingly.
-If you do not specify `MaxConcurrency`, Step Functions doesn't limit concurreny and runs 10,000 parallel child workflow executions.
 - If you run into `PermissionDenied` errors, check that the correct permissions are set up.
 Additionally, check for [Service Control Policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) that further limit access centrally and trouble-shoot using [IAM policy simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html).

 ###  What are costs for running this application?